PlanterApp/planter_blog/content/posts/unlock-your-gardens-potential-with-the-right-tools/index.md

 ## S﻿till looking for more?

 C﻿an't get enough of garden tools?
 Well, never fear!
 Keep an eye out next week for this post's partner, which will feature some less common and more advanced garden tools!
+If you're looking for something other than garden tools for your repertoire, we have another post you might like to check out: [2022 Gardener's Gift Guide](https://blog.planter.garden/posts/2022-gardeners-gift-guide/)!

-In the meantime, it's still a great time to start your plants inside- check out Planter
+While you wait for Part 2, it's still a great time to start growing!
+Check out [Planter, on web or the app](https://planter.garden/#download), to find the growing calendar in your area!